qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/opening_data.rst

 .. tip:: **Add layers to QGIS by simple drag-and-drop from your OS file browser**

-   You can also add file(s) to the project by drag-and-drop them from your operating system file browser to the :guilabel:`Layers Panel` or the map canvas.
-If the layer contains several geometry types, a new windows will ask you to select the sublayer.
+   You can also add file(s) to the project by drag-and-dropping them from your operating system file browser to the :guilabel:`Layers Panel` or the map canvas.
+If the layer contains several geometry types, a new dialog will ask you to select sublayer(s).
 This often occurs with GPX, Mapinfo or DXF files format.

 .. index:: DB Manager